 Adding fertilizer with the proper amounts of nitrogen, phosphorus, and potassium can help your plant recover.
-Fertilizers with higher amounts of phosphorus can also nourish them back to a stable level of P. Other fertilizers; you might want to consider those designed for the flowering phase as they possess an increased amount of phosphorus and water-soluble fertilizers.
+Fertilizers with higher amounts of phosphorus can also nourish them back to a stable level of P. You also might want to consider other fertilizers designed for the flowering phase as they possess an increased amount of phosphorus and water-soluble fertilizers.

 Bat meal, worm castings, bone meal, and crab shells or crab meal also contain phosphorus.
-If you want to feed your cannabis, some plant food, give less than the recommended amount as full servings may be toxic.
-In a week’s time, your plant should heal and grow at a normal pace with a lively green color again.
+If you want to feed your cannabis some plant food, give it less than the recommended amount as full servings may be toxic.
+Your plant should heal and grow at an average pace with a lively green color again in a week.

-Potassium is one of the most common marijuana deficiencies that usually comes in the lowest amount when it comes to fertilizers, as cannabis plants do not need much of it.
-However, this nutrient is needed just as much as the other two macronutrients, nitrogen and phosphorus, to be able to thrive.
+Potassium, which comes in the lowest amount when it comes to fertilizers since cannabis plants do not need much, however this is one of the most common marijuana deficiencies.
+Although cannabis plants do not need much, this nutrient is necessary just as much as the other two macronutrients, nitrogen and phosphorus, to thrive.

 The role of phosphorus in your plant’s health is to fight off diseases and process water for transpiration and circulation in the plant, which is vital during its vegetative state and flowering period.